Mike Sievert: Career

 Sievert started his career at Procter & Gamble, where he oversaw brands such as Pepto-Bismol and Crest.
 He subsequently worked at IBM and Clearwire.
-He was also executive vice president (EVP) and chief global marketing and sales officer at E-Trade and CEO of tablet gaming company Discovery Bay Games.
+From 1998 to 2001 he worked as executive vice president (EVP) and chief global marketing and sales officer at the online financial services company E-Trade and CEO of tablet gaming company Discovery Bay Games.
 From 2002 to 2005, Sievert was EVP and CMO of AT&T Wireless.
 He joined Microsoft's Global Windows Group as corporate vice president of product management in 2005, leading preparations for the release of Longhorn (later called Windows Vista).
 In 2008 he co-founded Switchbox Labs, a startup acquired by Lenovo in 2009.
 In 2012, John Legere, T-Mobile's then-new CEO, hired Sievert as CMO.

 Sievert became COO of T-Mobile in 2015, then became the company's president in 2018.
+He also joined T-Mobile's board of directors in 2018.
 During this time, Sievert oversaw the "Un-carrier" marketing campaign, which sought to rebrand T-Mobile's public image with a focus on no overage charges, no contracts, unlimited data, and other offerings.
-In April 2020, Sievert succeeded Legere as CEO of T-Mobile.
+In April 2020, on the day T-Mobile's merger with Sprint closed, Sievert succeeded Legere as CEO.
+At the time, T-Mobile and Sprint were the third- and fourth-largest wireless carriers in the U.S., respectively.
 Under Sievert's leadership, T-Mobile surpassed 100 million total customers, and created the first nationwide standalone 5G network in the U.S. Sievert has declared his strategy of focusing on dominating in 5G, saying "We're making the rules for the 5G era because we're way ahead — and I mean miles ahead."